indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 --------------

 General settings
 ----------------

-From the *General settings* in the Administration Area, you are able to modify the system title, the organisation, the support email and address.
+From the *General settings* in the Administration Area, you are able to modify the system title, the organisation, the support email, the no reply email and address.
 You can also add or remove users from the administration list; this means they have full administration access throughout Indico.

 |image3|